This article walks through some of the most important microphone specifications and explains how they are derived.

 SPL handling capability

-In many recording situations it is essential to know the maximum Sound Pressure Level (SPL) the microphone can handle.
-Please note that in most music recording maximum peak SPL's easily supersede the RMS value by more than 20 dB.
-The RMS value indicates an average SPL and will not show the true SPL peaks.
+In many recording situations, it is essential to know the maximum Sound Pressure Level (SPL) a microphone can handle.
+Please note that in most music recording, maximum peak SPLs easily supersede the RMS value by more than 20 dB.
+The RMS value indicates an average SPL, not the true peak level.